Is iShares Core S&P U.S. Value ETF (IUSV) a Strong ETF Right Now?

 Smart Beta ETF report for IUSV

-Making its debut on 07/24/2000, smart beta exchange traded fund iShares Core S&P U.S. Value ETF (IUSV) provides investors broad exposure to the Style Box - All Cap Value category of the market.
+The iShares Core S&P U.S. Value ETF (IUSV) made its debut on 07/24/2000, and is a smart beta exchange traded fund that provides broad exposure to the Style Box - All Cap Value category of the market.

 What Are Smart Beta ETFs?